 plt.scatter(y_test, y_pred, marker='x')

 ConfusionMatrix is used to compare the data predicted versus the actual output.
-It is a matrix in the form: Confusion Matrix

 from sklearn.metrics import confusion_matrix